ROMpom15/md-crime/milestone1.md

 **Why does it require big data technologies?**
 [Explain the scale, velocity, or complexity that necessitates distributed computing]

-Our team is using big data technologies because the data we are working with is over 100 raw megabytes.
-The sheer scale of data we are working with requires big data technology, as well as the speed that we want it done.
+Our team is using big data technologies (at a 100s of MB scale) in order to develop a pipeline suitable for scaling to GB or TB dimensions.
+We seek to design a product that could scale to nation wide query scale to identify larger trends in campus crime.
+Our project requires big data tools to address volume concerns.

 ---